 What you get with GoDaddy shared today:

-Intro pricing frequently runs around $5.99–$8.99/month on multi-year terms for the entry tier, with Deluxe/Ultimate adding more sites, storage, and unlimited SSL on higher tiers.
-We generally recommend the Deluxe tier for the best balance of resources and flexibility.
+Intro pricing frequently lands under $10/month on multi-year terms for the entry tier; Deluxe/Ultimate add more sites, storage, and unlimited SSL on higher tiers.
+We generally recommend Deluxe for the best balance of resources and flexibility.

 WordPress hosting

-GoDaddy’s managed WordPress plans are tuned for WordPress performance and simplicity.
-They come with one-click migration, automatic core updates, daily backups, a CDN, and free SSL that doesn’t require paid renewal on many plans.
+GoDaddy’s Managed Hosting for WordPress plans are tuned for performance and simplicity.
+They include one-click migration, automatic core updates, daily backups, free SSL, Cloudflare CDN, a built-in WAF, automated malware scans/removal, and AI-assisted onboarding.

-You also get a streamlined dashboard, staging, and onboarding helpers—including AI-assisted site setup for faster launches.
-That combination makes managed WordPress a better long-term fit than basic shared for most WP sites.
+You also get a streamlined dashboard, staging/version control, and add-on sites/storage options—making Managed WordPress a better long-term fit than basic shared for most WP sites.

-Bandwidth is unmetered, and visitor limits aren’t hard-capped—the plan’s resources and caching determine how much traffic you can comfortably handle.
+Bandwidth is unmetered, and there aren’t hard visitor caps; practical limits are determined by plan resources and caching.
 For WooCommerce, prioritize higher tiers for more PHP workers and better performance.

 VPS hosting